Akuli/BananaGUI/docs/tutorial.rst

 BananaGUI uses the GUI toolkit's main event loop, and you can control it with the :mod:`bananagui.mainloop` module.
-It's easy to use: after setting everything up, we call ``mainloop.run()`` and wait for something to stop it.
+It's easy to use: after setting everything up, we call :func:`bananagui.mainloop.run` and wait for something to stop it.
 When it's running, we can be sure that the user sees the widgets we created.

 .. code-block:: python